You’ll see credit for completing this quiz in “Unit 1 Cumulative Assessment.”

 Awesome!
 When two monomers are bonded together through removal of a water molecule, that’s dehydration synthesis.

-HINT FOR NEXT TIME: When two monomers are bonded together through removal of a water molecule, that’s dehydration synthesis.
+Hint: When two monomers are bonded together through removal of a water molecule, that’s dehydration synthesis.

 [q json=”true” hotspot_user_interaction=”label_prompt” show_hotspots=”” dataset_id=”Molecules of Life Click-on Challenge|2130072f83712f” question_number=”8″ unit=”1.Chemistry_of_Life” topic=”1.5.Proteins”] TOPIC: Amino acids